frankenwino/hc_sr04_activated_28byj_48/README.md

 7. Add GPIO 24 [Pin 18] to the rail with your R1 (1kΩ resistor).
 This GPIO pin needs to sit between R1 and R2

+![Alt text](https://github.com/frankenwino/hc_sr04_activated_28byj_48/raw/master/hc_sr04_activated_28byj_48/images/8.%20hc-sr04-tut-8_1024x1024.jpg)

 That's it!
-The HC-SR04 sensor is connected to our Raspberry Pi!
+The HC-SR04 sensor is connected to the Raspberry Pi.

-![Alt text](https://github.com/frankenwino/hc_sr04_activated_28byj_48/raw/master/hc_sr04_activated_28byj_48/images/8.%20hc-sr04-tut-8_1024x1024.jpg)